-This post isn’t about sexism and harassment in the venture capital and technology industries, it’s about what funds can do to respond and cultivate inclusive communities to invest in the next generation of companies.
+This post isn’t about sexism and harassment in the venture capital and technology industries, it’s about what funds can do to build diverse portfolios and cultivate inclusive communities to invest in the next generation of companies.
 It was originally posted in The Green Room by Amrit Richmond, CEO of CMYK Ventures.

 There isn’t always a clear ROI on community for venture capital funds, at least not right away.
 The entrepreneurs, executives, advisors, co-investors, partners, talent, and friends your team connects with today, and connects with each other, will likely start and join new companies in 2–10 years.
 And the seed-stage companies you passed on, or didn’t have the chance to invest in yet, will be fundraising again in the future.
 The investors that are most helpful to an entrepreneur, regardless of an investment commitment, will be the investors they recommend to friends and pitch again in the future.

 Building strong ecosystem relationships and inclusive communities today will give your fund a strategic advantage tomorrow that your portfolio, investment team, and greater community can all benefit from.

 The funds that limit their community activities to just their portfolio, people who look like them, people who went to their school, or people who are networked enough to get a warm intro to pitch for investment are missing out on opportunities for deal flow, portfolio growth, insight, and inspiration.